castaway/dbix-class-book/chapters/06-Components-and-extending.md

 together.
 As Row objects inherit from our Result classes, we can add accessors for other data there.
-DBIX::Class uses the [Class::Accessor::Grouped](http://metacpan.org/module/Class::Accessor::Grouped) module underneath, so so add our own accessors we can just use the inherited class methods:
+DBIX::Class uses the [Class::Accessor::Grouped](http://metacpan.org/module/Class::Accessor::Grouped) module underneath, so to add our own accessors we can just use the inherited class methods, for example `mk_group_accessors`:

     package MyBlog::Schema::Result::Email;